open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 <div></div>
 ```

-A big exception to this are the `aria-` attributes, which do use literal "true" and "false" values.
-How lovely inconsistent :)
+A big exception to this is `aria-` attributes, which do use literal "true" and "false" values.
+Notice the inconsistency, how lovely :)

 </aside>

-We're listening to the input's `change` event to update our data when the checkbox value was changed.
+We're listening to the input's `change` event, and then update our data when the checkbox value is changed.
 Besides the todo object, we are also passing along the event object itself.
-We need this to get the value of the checkbox.
+We need this to be able to get the value of the checkbox.

 In the event handler, we can use a map function to update the finished property of our todo: